Parallelize 'SingleCellExperiment' functions

 the applied function.

-Example: Computing per-cell QC metrics in parallel
+Example: Computing per-feature QC metrics in parallel

 The applySCE() function applies a function across the